In construction, miscommunication can be dangerous and costly. Learning to communicate more clearly can help your team collaborate more effectively.

 It’s a manager’s job to establish a work environment where employees are encouraged to communicate openly when things are going well and when they are confused or dissatisfied.
 Establishing open lines of communication ensures team members feel satisfied, valued and heard.
 It also makes it possible to address problems as soon as they arise.

 9. Improve Your Hiring Processes

-Hiring is a challenge in any industry but especially in construction, where an enduring labor shortage has made competition for qualified candidates tougher than ever.
-Although the pressure to hire is high thanks to the small labor pool, it will benefit you to take your time to hire the right candidate than get stuck with the wrong hire.
+Hiring is a challenge in any industry, but especially in construction, where an enduring labor shortage has made competition for qualified candidates tougher than ever.
+Although the pressure to hire is high thanks to the small labor pool, it will benefit you to take your time to hire the right candidate rather than get stuck with the wrong hire.